RayMarquina/dbt_project/.github/ISSUE_TEMPLATE/feature_request.md

 What kind of use case will this feature be useful for?
 Please be specific and provide examples, this will help us prioritize properly.

 ### Are you interested in contributing this feature?
-Let us know if you want to write some code, and what help you want in getting started.
+Let us know if you want to write some code, and how we can help.